sdkie3802dhsdkh3ioiuz/openbsd_garage_boost/README.md

 a momentary short.
 This short will also happen if your Raspberry Pi or other device loses power or reboots.
 I have found even a cheap UPS can prevent accidental reboots that might otherwise occur due to power loss.
-Of course, this would not prevent a reboot due to failing hardware Soviet EMPs targeting your garage.
+Of course, this would not prevent a reboot due to failing hardware or Soviet EMPs targeting your garage.
 All it takes to make the garage door open is a momentary short, so preventing every single momentary short except those for those induced programmatically might require a slightly different setup.
 As long as the all the wires are plugged into the relay, the system will